openwallet-foundation/project-proposals/projects/farmworker-wallet-os.md

 * [Jorge Flores](https://github.com/jorgefl0)

 # Proposed Project Governance
-The leadership team is composed of the individuals responsible for the development of digital wallet operating system used in the Preparese mobile application.
+The leadership team is composed of the individuals responsible for the development of the Mendix digital wallet used in the Preparese solution.
 The team has a demonstrated track record of delivering enterprise level digital trust solutions to the market.
-The proposed members are from Entidad, the UFW Foundation, and the Mendix developer community.
-By drawing from these three groups, we hope to introduce a balanced and diverse perspective that is representative of the three core communities this project hopes to serve.
+The proposed members are from Entidad and the Mendix developer community.
+By drawing from these two groups, we hope to introduce a balanced and diverse perspective that is representative of the three core communities this project hopes to serve.

 All are committed to the Farmworker Wallet OS project and each leader plays a different role in its success: